-Author contributions: Sun YY and Zhang GM contributed equally to this work; Sun YY and Du X acquired case information; Su ML designed research; Zhang YB acquired imaging examination data; and Sun YY and Zhang GM wrote the paper.
+Author contributions: Sun YY and Zhang GM contributed equally to this work; Sun YY and Du X acquired case information; Su ML designed research; Zhang YB acquired imaging examination data; Sun YY and Zhang GM wrote the paper.

-Supported by Fujian province medical innovation project, No. 2016-CXB-13.
+Supported by Fujian Province Medical Innovation Project, No. 2016-CXB-13.

 Informed consent statement: Informed written consent was obtained from the patient.

-Conflict-of-interest statement: The authors declare that they have no conflict of interest.
+Conflict-of-interest statement: The authors declare that they have no conflicts of interest.

 CARE Checklist (2016) statement: The manuscript was prepared and revised according to the CARE Checklist (2016).